 Distribution of bere (left) and barley (right) from the 1854 census.
 Each circle represents the area of crop in one of the pre-1890s counties.
 For a circle of given size, crop areas are 10 times greater for barley.
 Orkney and Shetland formed one area in the census: bere represented by the large circle just above Orkney; the arrow on the right pointing to the small area grown with barley.
 Full description at Thorburn’s Diagrams .

 The 1850s census recorded yield in bushels, a measure of dry volume.
-A bushes does not necessarily measure the same weight in different grain lots since it varies with the density of the grain and the amount of chaff .
-Converting census records from bushels and using the same conversion for both bere and barley indicates that bere yield was 80-90% of barley yield over Scotland as a whole but were similar in northern counties at 1.5 to 2.0 t/ha.
+A bushel does not necessarily measure the same weight in different grain lots since it varies with the density of the grain and the amount of chaff .
+Converting census records from bushels and using the same conversion for both bere and barley indicates that bere yield was 80-90% of barley yield over Scotland as a whole but similar in northern counties at 1.5 to 2.0 t/ha.
 (Modern barley yields are typically 5 to 6 t/ha.)

-During the 1920s, 1930s and up to 1944, bere was still mentioned in the census but its area was included with the barley area and not given separately.
+During the 1920s, 1930s and up to 1944, bere was still mentioned in the census, its area was not given separately but included with barley.
 In the 1950s bere was no longer mentioned – barley area alone was given alongside oats, wheat and rye.